OfekGlick/MS-TCN2/README.md

 899 970 G4
 ```

-2. The video features are providede in the absolute path `/datashare/APAS/features/` where the directory tree is the following:
+2. The video features are provided in the absolute path `/datashare/APAS/features/` where the directory tree is the following:
 ```
 root
 |->fold0